FMeXtra

 FMeXtra is a deprecated in-band on-channel digital radio broadcasting technology created by Digital Radio Express.
-It is intended to allow a second all-digital signal to be broadcast in simulcast fashion with an existing analog FM radio station, offering a less noisy signal that was particularly useful in urban environments where multipath distortion can seriously degrade analog FM transmissions.
-It can also support a second all-digital channel within the same frequency, allowing two channels to be broadcast by a single FM station.
+It was intended to allow a second all-digital signal to be simulcast with an existing analog FM radio station, offering a less noisy signal that would be particularly useful in urban environments where multipath distortion can seriously degrade analog FM transmissions.
+It can also support a second all-digital channel at the same frequency, allowing two channels to be broadcast by a single FM station.

 FMeXtra was one of two competing systems considered by the FCC for standardization in the U.S., and by extension, Canada and Mexico.
 The other system, HD Radio, could carry up to four signals in a single channel and offer higher quality audio.
-FMeXtra's appeal was that it could be implemented for relatively low cost, adding only a single rack mount case to a radio station's existing equipment and transmitter plant.
-It also had no licensing requirements, unlike HD Radio which allows one free channel but requires 3% annual royalties for additional channels.
+FMeXtra's appeal was that it could be implemented at relatively low cost, requiring only a single rack mount case added to a radio station's existing equipment and transmitter plant.
+It required no license, unlike HD Radio which allows one free channel but requires 3% annual royalties for additional channels.

-After extensive consultations, the FCC chose HD Radio over FMeXtra.
-FMeXtra continued for a time before rebranding itself VuCast as a datacasting play, but this saw little use and Digital Radio Express eventually went out of business.
+After extensive consultation, the FCC chose HD Radio over FMeXtra.
+FMeXtra continued for a time before rebranding itself VuCast as a datacasting play, but that saw little adoption and Digital Radio Express eventually went out of business.
 References to the system generally end around 2013.